imusabkhan/AWS-WAF-Terraform-Code/README.md

 # AWS WAFv2 with Managed SQL Injection Rule

-This Terraform configuration sets up an AWS WAFv2 Web ACL with an AWS Managed Rule for SQL Injection (SQLi).
+This Terraform configuration sets up an AWS WAFv2 Web ACL with an AWS Managed Rule **AWSManagedRulesSQLiRuleSet** for SQL Injection (SQLi).
 It attaches the Web ACL to an AWS load balancer.

 ## Prerequisites